 If any payment has been made by the applicant to NILE under these ‘Terms and Conditions’ prior to the date of cancellation then a full refund will be provided by NILE using the same payment type as soon as possible but, in any event, within 30 days of receipt of the applicant’s notification of cancellation.

 Please note that the terms of the Distant Contract do not apply to accommodation fees.

 8. *Cancellation or deferral because of Visa refusal/Visa delays

 - Contracted Course Participants are entitled (provided such refusal / delay is not the result of any fraudulent activity) to cancel or defer a Course due to refusal or non-receipt of a necessary visa, providing that they inform the NILE Registrar in writing and send evidence to NILE of the visa refusal or that the contracted Course Participant advises NILE that they have not yet received the relevant visa from the Embassy as early as possible (and in any event no later than the proposed Course start date).

-- Cancellation charges will not be incurred in the circumstances described in paragraph (a) above provided that the contracted Course Participant complies with the notice requirements set out and any deposit and/or tuition fees already paid will be refunded accordingly.
-Failure to provide the relevant information in the timescales set out in paragraph (a) will result in normal cancellation charges applying as set out in paragraph 6 and no fee already paid will be refunded.
+- Cancellation charges will not be incurred in the circumstances described above provided that the contracted Course Participant complies with the notice requirements set out and any deposit and/or tuition fees already paid will be refunded to the account from which the fees were paid within four weeks.
+Failure to provide the relevant information in the timescales set out above will result in normal cancellation charges applying as set out in paragraph 6 and no fee already paid will be refunded.